 It’s best to catch this condition early on.
 It is strongly advised that you get a vet’s opinion as soon as you suspect their gland has protruded.
-If left untreated, you can expose your dog to a multitude of other health risks involving their eyes.
+If left untreated, you can expose your dog to many other health risks involving their eyes.

-For other potential sources of red eyes, take a look at our article covering the other common conditions responsible for red eyes in Great Danes.
+For other potential sources of red eyes, look at our article covering the other common conditions responsible for red eyes in Great Danes.

 Here’s looking at you and your dog’s eye health! 😉